rn1hd/rn1hd/README.md

 [Back to Top (Behavioral Questions)](https://github.com/rn1hd#behavioral-questions)

 - The last project I led is the **Purchase Request Information System** for 1 Regional and 6 Field Offices under **[Department of Labor and Employment](https://ncr.dole.gov.ph/)**.
-All features needed by the user in the initial version have been implemented with the help of code documentation, clean code, and proper coordination with the team.
+The system has been deployed in live production.

 #### **Give me an example of a time that you felt you went above and beyond the call of duty at work**

 [Back to Top (Behavioral Questions)](https://github.com/rn1hd#behavioral-questions)

-- When I need to simplify the project **as much as I can** if my productivity and ability to manage workload is getting out of control.
+- When I need to **push myself** to solve major issues as soon as possible until the situation in the workplace becomes lenient.

 #### **Can you describe a time when your work was criticized?**

 [Back to Top (Behavioral Questions)](https://github.com/rn1hd#behavioral-questions)

-- **Yes**, the time when my productivity failed to hit the quota and present an output that is far from what is expected from me.
+- **Yes**, the time when I failed to meet my quota and presented an output that does not align with my client's expectations.
 This is one of the reasons why I am interested to pursue **Artificial Intelligence** to tackle manpower issues.

 #### **Have you ever been on a team where someone was not pulling their own weight?
 How did you handle it?**

 [Back to Top (Behavioral Questions)](https://github.com/rn1hd#behavioral-questions)

-- **Yes**, especially when technical debt is getting out of control.
-I collaborated with a software developer in a team project.
-It did not go well when I did not address his concerns properly while trying to adapt complexity at the same time.
-This is when I started to eliminate codes that I find unnecessary until everyone felt comfortable maintaining the project.
+- **Yes**.
+To handle the issue, it is always best to communicate with my team by addressing internal concerns, define clear objectives of where a team stands, and implement gamification in the workplace.

 #### **Tell me about a time when you had to give someone difficult feedback.
 How did you handle it?**

 [Back to Top (Behavioral Questions)](https://github.com/rn1hd#behavioral-questions)

-- I deliver difficult feedback in a **private area** within the scope of work that explains how his actions can be detrimental to the business operations, as well as giving some recommendations for improvement where applicable.
+- I deliver difficult feedback in a **private area** to address work-related issues and provide recommendations for improvement where applicable.

 #### **What is your greatest fear and why?**